pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 ZeroDivisionError: division by zero
 ```

 In general, the best strategy is to read the traceback from bottom to top.
-As you can see in the example above, the last line of the traceback contains the actual exception that was raised by your code.
-In this case, `ZeroDivisionError: division by zero`, indicates the problem: We're trying to divide by zero somewhere in our code and that can't be right.
-However, while we now know which exception was raised, we still need to trace the exception back to the error in our code.
+As you can see in the example above, the last line of the traceback contains the actual exception raised by your code.
+In this case, `ZeroDivisionError: division by zero` indicates the problem: We're trying to divide by zero somewhere in our code, which can't be right.
+However, while we now know which exception was raised, we still need to trace the exception to the error in our code.

 To do so, we turn to the lines above the exception.
 Reading from bottom to top again, we first encounter the line where the exception was raised: `answer = a / b`.
 Directly above it, we can see that this line of code was `line 2 `of the file `my_python_file.py` and that it's in the scope of the function division.
 At this point, it's a good idea to inspect the code referenced here to see if we can spot a mistake: